rwinlib/rsvg/readme.md

-# LIBRSVG 2.48.4
+# LIBRSVG 2.50.5

-Note: this stack requires Windows 7 and therefore doensn't work on WinBuilder (which still runs Windows Vista/2008).

-Evertyhing was built with rtools40 except for these:
+Evertyhing was built with rtools40.

- - glib2: from rtools-backports
- - librsvg.a: copied from msys2 (needs rust to build)
- - libcairo-gobject.a: copied from msys2 (our cairo doens't have glib bindings)

 Use the following flags to build:

 ```
 PKG_CPPFLAGS= \